 Great mysteries still surround the origins and existence of the universe.
 Experts from the fields of cosmology, astrophysics, and philosophy unite to discuss the most basic existential question of all: Why are we here?
 Learn More

 The Unification of Physics: The Quest for a Theory of Everything

 Wednesday, December 10, 2014 | 7:00 PM - 8:30 PM Sold Out

 A "theory of everything" has thus far eluded physicists seeking to unify the laws of the universe.
 Physicists Katherine Freese, Marcelo Gleiser, Lee Smolin, and Max Tegmark debate whether there are scientific and human limits on what can be ultimately known.
 Learn More

 Wednesday, February 4, 2015 | 7:00 PM - 8:30 PM

-Astrophysicist and blogger Adam Frank, historian of science David Kaiser, and philosopher of physics Tim Maudlin share their thoughts on what contemporary physics can offer in the quest to understand our place in the universe.
+Astrophysicists Adam Frank and Priyamvada Natarajan, historian of science David Kaiser, and philosopher of physics Tim Maudlin share their thoughts on what contemporary physics can offer in the quest to understand our place in the universe.
 Learn More